 - Certainty of a cash sale (no need to wait on a buyer’s financing)

 - Flexibility in move-out dates

-- Lack of iBuyer availability in certain areas
+- Lack iBuyer availability in their areas

 Header Image Source: (Monkey Business Images / Shutterstock)